Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/043-CSS-Portfolio.md

 ## Stretch Challenges

-If you've styled your work following the guide above take it further by trying thesde challenges:
+If you've styled your work following the guide above take it further by trying these challenges:

+- Validate your code with the HTML Validator: https://validator.w3.org
+- Validate your CSS with: https://jigsaw.w3.org/css-validator/
 - Add some images (if you haven't already)
 - Show your work to someone else for feedback.
 Make changes based on what they suggest.
 - Publish your portfolio to GitHub Pages. https://pages.github.com